Frequently Asked Questions

 streets.
 This allows more time for a yellow light cycle before

 the vehicle reaches the intersection.
+This feature works with

 What happens when two vehicles approach